PhilNel/go-boardgame-assistant/README.md

 - [`knowledge-boardgame-assistant`](https://github.com/PhilNel/knowledge-boardgame-assistant) - Collection of structured board game rules in markdown format that forms the knowledge base for this project.

 - [`infra-boardgame-assistant`](https://github.com/PhilNel/infra-boardgame-assistant) - Terraform configuration for deploying the infrastructure and managing Lambda permissions, S3 buckets, etc.

+- [`pulumi-boardgame-assistant`](https://github.com/PhilNel/pulumi-boardgame-assistant) - Pulumi repository for adding references/citations used by by knowledge base.

 - [`vue-boardgame-assistant`](https://github.com/PhilNel/vue-boardgame-assistant) - The frontend Vue website that is used to interact with the Board Game Assistant functionality.